Martin187187/basyx-go-components/examples/BaSyxSecurityWorkshop/README.md

 - allow read access for Shelldescriptor Get by id: "http://martin.de" for everyone (not list endpoint).

 **What to change:**
-1. Open and edit `docker_compose/access_rules/access-rules.json`.
+1. Open and edit `access_rules/easy.json`.
+2. Run the easy tests (this copies the rule into the active file and restarts the single registry if Docker/Podman is available inside the runner):
-2. Restart registry: `docker compose restart workshop_aas-registry-security`
+   `docker compose run --rm workshop-test easy`

 ## 7. Users, Credentials, and Claims (Keycloak Realm)